perey/pegl/docs/display.rst

         not queried from the EGL implementation; instead, it is set to the default value of 1 to begin with, and is then recorded whenever the property is set.
-This means it **will not** reflect the actual value used when attempting to set a swap interval that it out of the bounds allowed by the configuration.
+This means it **will not** reflect the actual value used when attempting to set a swap interval that is out of the bounds allowed by the configuration.

         .. availability:: EGL 1.1